“A coward dies a thousand times before his death, but the valiant taste of death but once”.

 “No problem Mike…”

 This went on for weeks.
-Eventually my patience grew thin with this type of treatment.
+Eventually, my patience grew thin with this type of treatment.
 One evening he began to tear into me, a drunken rant about how I wasn’t doing my job.
 Despite the good salary, I’d had about as much as I could take from this Bill Gates look alike.
 I politely told him this would be my last night working there and I’d get someone to replace me.
-He seemed dumfounded by the response.
+He seemed dumbfounded by the response.
 For once he couldn’t think of anything to say.
 I’m guessing in the tech world he didn’t get much pushback from people and they ate his shit as fast as he could serve it.

 Mike got a look of concern on his face, with some fear sprinkled in as well.